fatih/vim-go/README.md

 ```
 and execute `:PluginInstall`

-### Optional

-* For the first Vim start it will try to download and install all necessary go
+For the first Vim start it will try to download and install all necessary go
 binaries.
+This can take some time.
 To disable this behaviour add `let g:go_disable_autoinstall = 1`

+### Optional

 * Autocompletion is enabled by default via `<C-x><C-o>`, to get real-time
 completion (completion by type) install:
 [YCM](https://github.com/Valloric/YouCompleteMe) or